jwist/hastaLaVista/docs/_posts/2020-08-28-characterisation-of-human-phenotypes-using-R.markdown

 <img src="/hastaLaVista/assets/ccX_1.png" alt="drawing" width="800px"/>
 <img src="/hastaLaVista/assets/ccX_2.png" alt="drawing" width="800px"/>

+## Definition of the CC limits to select features

 These figures enable the user to define the level of cross-correlation.
 Although cross-correlation is insensitive to chemical shifts, it is however sensitive to distortions of the pattern due to overlap.
 Therefore it is necessary to visually inspect the results.
 Since this inspection is mandatory and cumbersome, we have made efforts to provide the best interface to quickly visually check the results.

 The 2 thresholds are defined on line 137 and 139 of the script: